windvalley/gossh/README.md

 Gossh is a high-performance and high-concurrency ssh tool.
 This tool can efficiently manage tens of thousands of Linux server clusters.
-It can efficiently execute commands, execute script file, transfer file, etc.
+It can efficiently execute commands, execute a script file, transfer files, etc.

 ## Features

 - Supports three types of ssh tasks.
   `exec`: Execute commands in remote hosts.
   `script`: Execute a local script in remote hosts.
-  `push`: Push a local file to remote hosts.
+  `push`: Push local files to remote hosts.

 - Supports using sudo to execute the commands or a script as other user(default is `root`).